izzatkarimov/DSA-Notes/README.md

 ![Untitled design](https://github.com/izzatkarimov/DSA-Notes/assets/108251704/44dda9d8-a66b-45c8-a602-6487ff6fa762)

 ## Resources for Learning Data Structures & Algorithms
-> The following contains the list of resources of online courses and resources to help learn Data Structures & Algorithms.
+> The following is a list of online courses and resources to help learn Data Structures & Algorithms.
 Note that these are not in order of completion.
 - [Roadmap to learn DSA by Neetcode](https://neetcode.io/roadmap)
 - [Neetcode Courses](https://neetcode.io/courses)
 - [Python Data Structures & Algorithms + LEETCODE Exercises](https://www.udemy.com/course/data-structures-algorithms-python/?couponCode=ACCAGE0923)